jrcain-usgs/asc-public-docs/docs/getting-started/using-ale/ale-naif-spice-data-setup.md

 -----

-??? info "How Each Driver Type Works - *NaifSpice, IsisSpice, IsisLabel, and Pds3Label*"
+??? info "How Each Driver Mixin Works - *NaifSpice, IsisSpice, IsisLabel, and Pds3Label*"

-    *NaifSpice* drivers use the NAIF Kernels to look up spice data to an image, while *IsisSpice* drivers depend on the image already having spice data attached with `spiceinit`.
+    **NaifSpice** drivers use the NAIF Kernels to look up spice data to an image, while **IsisSpice** drivers depend on an ISIS cube already having spice data attached with `spiceinit`.

-    *IsisLabel* drivers use images in the ISIS .cub format, while *Pds3Label* drivers use images in the PDS format.
+    **IsisLabel** drivers use images in the ISIS cube (.cub) format, while **Pds3Label** drivers use images in the PDS format.

+    There are 3 possible combinations of these mixins: `IsisLabel + NaifSpice`, `IsisLabel + IsisSpice`, and `Pds3Label + NaifSpice`.

-    **NaifSpice + IsisLabel** is the most commonly used driver type, but you can check the ALE driver to find out if IsisSpice or Pds3Label drivers are available instead or in addition:
+    **NaifSpice + IsisLabel** is the most commonly used driver type, but you can check the ALE driver to find out if IsisLabel + IsisSpice or Pds3Label + NaifSpice drivers are available instead or in addition:

     1. Look at the [drivers in the ALE repository](https://github.com/DOI-USGS/ale/tree/main/ale/drivers).
     1. Click on the drivers for the spacecraft that captured your image.